 Congress's War on Food Stamps Could Worsen NYC Inequality

 The House votes to strip Food Stamps from a Farm Bill.
 The Senate looks to tighten eligibility.
 What will it mean for a city with 1.9 million people receiving that benefit?

 Assist Director, Events and Manager, Events with preparation for and execution of all fundraising an Read More»

 Esperanza is an innovative juvenile justice program that operates an alternative-to-placement (incar Read More»

 Almost one-third of homeless families in the shelter system are survivors of domestic violence.
 Mayo...
 Read More»

 As the country's Latino population becomes poised to play a bigger in the nation's political landsca...
 Read More»

-CUP is seeking new project proposals from NYC-based advocates who are working on ...
+CUP is looking for project proposals from NYC-based organizers and advocates who are working on ...
 Read More»